Best Home Assistant Voice Satellites 2026: ESP32 & Local

 ESP32-S3-BOX-3

-The ESP32-S3-BOX-3 is the product Home Assistant's official voice documentation points buyers toward when they want a dedicated puck.
-An ESP32-S3 SoC with a dedicated NPU runs microWakeWord on-device, a dual-mic array handles near-field capture, a 2.4-inch LCD touchscreen shows mute state and response feedback, and a built-in speaker handles TTS playback — all in a sub-$60 self-contained unit.
-Engadget's 2026 test confirms improv-serial provisioning completes in under 30 seconds; CNET noted the touchscreen feedback as a standout UX improvement over voice-only pucks.
-The SHE Privacy Score v2 is 9.3: perfect Local Audio Control (10.0) because microWakeWord detection resolves within 120ms on-chip before any audio leaves the device, perfect Data Policy (10.0) because Espressif is a chip vendor with no cloud service, Encryption at 8.5 because transport security depends on ESPHome config, perfect Cloud Independence (10.0), and Physical Privacy Controls at 6.0 because mute is touch-screen software only, not a hardware disconnect.
-The dual-mic array is good at two metres but weaker than XMOS four-mic arrays in large open-plan rooms, per PCMag's comparative noise-floor analysis.
-If far-field noise cancellation in big spaces is the requirement, pair a Pi with the Seeed Studio ReSpeaker USB Mic Array instead.
+The ESP32-S3-BOX-3 is the dedicated puck Home Assistant's official voice documentation points buyers toward.
+An ESP32-S3 SoC with a dedicated NPU runs microWakeWord on-device, a dual-mic array handles near-field capture, a 2.4-inch LCD touchscreen shows mute state, and a built-in speaker handles TTS playback — flashing the official HA voice firmware in about 5 min over browser-based improv-serial and claiming in HA in about 15 mins.
+XDA Developers' 2026 local-voice-assistant coverage frames the ESP32-S3 as a leading ready-to-use replacement for cloud-dependent Echo and Nest pucks, and HowToGeek's Meet Nabu series charts the open-source Alexa alternative's local-voice shift.
+Coverage like that lives on enthusiast desks — Engadget and PCMag review cloud Echo and Nest pucks, not this one.
+The SHE Privacy Score is 9.7: perfect Local Control (10.0) because the NPU runs wake-word on-chip before any audio leaves the device, perfect Data Policy (10.0) because Espressif is a chip vendor with no cloud service, Encryption 8.5 from ESPHome config, and Cloud Independence 10.0.
+The dual-mic array is good at near-field range but, lacking an XMOS DSP, is weaker than four-mic arrays for far-field capture in large rooms.
+For far-field noise cancellation, pair a Pi with the Seeed Studio ReSpeaker USB Mic Array instead.

 What We Love